- What services does My Learning Springboard offer?

 What services does My Learning Springboard offer?

-Under the leadership of Brad Hoffman and Faya Hoffman, a husband-and-wife team, My Learning Springboard is a multidisciplinary educational consulting company and learning concierge® service offering admissions consulting, customized tutoring, and test preparation at every level from nursery through college, including specialized school placements for students with learning disabilities and therapeutic school settings.
+Under the leadership of Brad Hoffman and Faya Hoffman — a husband-and-wife team and both Board Certified Educational Planners and Learning Specialists — My Learning Springboard is a multidisciplinary educational consulting company and learning concierge® service offering admissions consulting and school planning, private tutoring, and test preparation at every level from nursery through college, including specialized school placements for students with learning disabilities and therapeutic school settings for students with emotional challenges.
 We partner with each family to provide an integrated and meaningful experience, which often includes collaboration with school faculty and related service professionals.
 Through our unique structure and individualized approach, we offer a wide range of services to students, families, and schools.
 We see learning as a lifelong journey and our goal is to help students of all ages enjoy the ride, build confidence, and achieve success.

 What types of educators are associated with My Learning Springboard?